 Throughout its history, the Center has been engaged in historic preservation, presenting programs and exhibits to grow and deepen knowledge of our community’s unique history, developing an artifact and archival collection and providing access to these resources to encourage scholarly research and meaningful discussion of local history and its place within a national and international historical context.

-The mission of the South County History Center is to lead the discovery and stewardship of South County’s unique historic resources through meaningful and enriching learning opportunities.
+The mission of the South County History Center is to lead the discovery and preservation of South County’s unique history.
 To achieve this goal, the Center preserves and interprets the material culture of South County through exhibits and study of archival, library and artifact collections.
 The Center’s collections focus on the domestic, social, business, and cultural life of South County from prior to the period of European arrival in Rhode Island through the present day.
 In addition to its efforts to preserve and interpret the history of South County, the Center is dedicated to the promotion of both scholarly research and professional development in the fields of museum work, library science, history, textiles, archaeology, and other fields that are relevant to its collections.